What To Enter

 This section is about the specific things that an entrant needs to provide or do, to successfully complete a submission to the Spark Design Awards.
 Please note that different design areas and disciplines sometimes have different requirements, so please review these notes carefully.

 1. First REGISTER HERE.
 Any number of entries may be made with one registration.
 Make sure to write down your Username and Password and keep it in a secure place.
 (Special note to South Korean entrants: please note that all Spark emails are blocked by Naver, Nate and Hanmail.
 Do not register with these addresses, because we cannot communicate with you– for example, to tell you that you won!
-Use another service—Hotmail, Gmail and others are free and works fine.)
+Use another service—Hotmail, Gmail and others are free and work fine.)